Vasily Kuznetsov (general): World War 2

 On 22 June 1941, Kuznetsov's 3rd Army was stationed in Belarus, as part of the Western Front.
 It was overwhelmed and surrounded by German forces.
 In July, he and the remains of his formation broke out and returned to the Soviet lines.
 This feat earned him praise from Stalin when he issued Order No. 270.
 In late August, he was sent to command the Southwestern Front's 21st Army, but his force suffered crushing defeat once more in the Battle of Kiev.
-On October, he was appointed to command the Kharkov Military District, but reassigned to head the 1st Shock Army on 23 November, with which he took part in the Battle of Moscow.
+In October, he was appointed to command the Kharkov Military District but reassigned to head the 1st Shock Army on 23 November, with which he took part in the Battle of Moscow.
 His units liberated Klin and Solnechnogorsk.

 In February 1942, the Army relocated to the north, taking part in the Demyansk operation.
-On July, Kuznetsov was given command of the 63rd Army, positioned near Stalingrad.
+In July, Kuznetsov was given command of the 63rd Army, positioned near Stalingrad.
 The formation was renamed 1st Guards Army on November.
 For his conduct in the campaign, Kuznetsov was awarded the Order of Suvorov 1st Class.
-On 25 March 1943 he was promoted to the rank of Colonel General.
+On 25 March 1943, he was promoted to the rank of Colonel General.
 The 1st Guards later took part in the battles for the Donbass region and in the Dniepr crossing.
 On 15 December, Kuznetsov was appointed Bagramyan's deputy in the 1st Baltic Front.
-In this capacity he participated in the campaigns for Belarus, the Baltics and East Prussia.
-The Front was disbanded on late February 1945, and Kuznetsov assumed command over the 1st Belorussian's 3rd Shock Army on 16 March.
-The Army was involved in the urban fighting inside Berlin; On 30 April, one of its formations, the 150th Rifle Division, stormed the Reichstag.
-Its soldiers hoisted the Victory Banner atop of the building.
+In this capacity he participated in the campaigns for Belarus, the Baltics, and East Prussia.
+The Front was disbanded in late February 1945, and Kuznetsov assumed command over the 1st Belorussian's 3rd Shock Army on 16 March.
+The Army was involved in the urban fighting inside Berlin; on 30 April, one of its formations, the 150th Rifle Division, stormed the Reichstag.
+Its soldiers hoisted the Victory Banner atop the building.